Gong Yoo on becoming South Korea's leading man

 "It's a piece I was really worried about.
 I certainly never thought Asia and the world would love it so much," he tells Talk Asia.

-While the 37-year-old heartthrob has been in the entertainment industry for nearly two decades, a string of successful projects in recent years, combined with the growing global mass appeal of South Korean popular culture, have propelled his fame across Asia and beyond.
+While the 37-year-old heartthrob has been in the entertainment industry for nearly two decades, a string of successful projects in recent years, combined with the growing global mass appeal of South Korean popular culture, has propelled his fame across Asia and beyond.

 "I am someone who likes creativity," Gong tells Talk Asia.